jundalisay/superb/content/en/research/ibn-khaldun/muqaddimah/chapter-6/part-58.md

-+++
+---
-title= "People of rank are above cultivating poetry" description= "Poetry was the archive of the Arabs, containing their sciences, their history, and their wisdom" image= "/covers/muq.jpg" author= "Ibn Khaldun" date= 2021-12-24 linkb= "/research/ibn-khaldun/muqaddimah/chapter-6/part-57" linkbtext= "Part 57" linkf= "/research/ibn-khaldun/muqaddimah/" linkftext= "Index" heading= "Part 58"
+title: "People of rank are above cultivating poetry"
+description: "Poetry was the archive of the Arabs, containing their sciences, their history, and their wisdom"
-+++
+image: "/covers/muq.jpg"
+icon: "/icons/ibn.jpg"
+heading: "Part 58"
+date: 2021-10-02
+---

 <!-- ## 58.
 People of rank are above cultivating poetry -->